Source code for seekpath.hpkot

 Kyoto University, Japan.
 The POSCARs have been retrieved from

-the Materials Project (http://materialsproject.org).
+the Materials Project (https://materialsproject.org).

 """